dogadogan/BrightMarker/README.md

 Once you have 3D printed your object embedding your QR or AurUco BrightMarker, you are ready to detect and read it.

+### Detecting and reading the codes

-It is recommended that you use PyCharm to run the decoder demos both for QR and Aruco, however, the code can be run from a Terminal as well.
+- You can use Terminal or PyCharm to run the decoder demos both for QR and ArUco.

-### Detecting and reading QR codes
+- Have Python 3 and pip3 pre-installed on your system link for this is here version 3.10 or greater should work just fine.

-- Run the following command in the terminal:
+- Run the following command in the Terminal:
   * pip install numpy opencv-contrib-python dbr

 - Or in PyCharm navigate to File > Settings > Project > Python Interpreter > Install packages (click the plus sign) and install the following packages: